PFA Coaching Project

-The Preschool for All (PFA) Coaching Project, provided through The Center: Early Childhood Professional Learning, partners with Early Childhood Care and Education staff, families, and community stakeholders to support sustainable reflective practice that drives continuous quality improvement and results in high quality outcomes for educators, children, and their families.
+The ECPL Coaching Project, provided through The Center: Early Childhood Professional Learning, partners with Early Childhood Care and Education staff, families, and community stakeholders to support sustainable reflective practice that drives continuous quality improvement, which allows for high quality outcomes for educators, children, and their families.

-Since FY2011, Early Childhood Professional Learning (ECPL) has been funded by the Illinois State Board of Education (ISBE) to provide embedded professional development for Preschool for All (PFA) educators through the PFA Coaching Project.
-Programs participating in the project are recommended by ISBE based on their quality improvement plans.
-The PFA Coaches have extensive experience in early childhood education and participate in ongoing reflective supervision and professional learning offered through ECPL, partner organizations, and conferences.
+Since 2011, Early Childhood Professional Learning (ECPL) has been funded by the Illinois State Board of Education (ISBE) to provide embedded professional learning for educators in state funded preschool programs through the Coaching Project.
+Programs participating in the project are either recommended by ISBE based on their quality improvement plans or request a coach through an application process.
+The ECPL Coaches have extensive experience in early childhood education and participate in ongoing reflective supervision and professional learning offered through ECPL, partner organizations, and conferences.

-The PFA Coaching Project operationalizes its mission using the Practice-Based Coaching (PBC) model.
+The ECPL Coaching Project operationalizes its mission using the Practice-Based Coaching (PBC) model.
 The foundation is a framework of effective teaching practices that result in high quality outcomes for children.
 The cyclical process of quality improvement occurs within the context of collaborative partnerships between coaches and teachers.
-To promote and strengthen the collaborative partnerships throughout the cycle, the PFA Coaching Project incorporates the principles of Coaching with Powerful Interactions® (Jablon, Dombro, and Johnsen, 2016).

 Practice Based Coaching